abumusasakib/number-plate-recognition-system/README.md

 # number-plate-recognition-system
-A Bangla number plate recognition system using Python done by me and my teammates from IUB for our Senior Project
+A Bangla number plate recognition system made using Python and done by me and my teammates from IUB for our Senior Project

 # Dependencies
 1. **imutils**